 Click the following links to view :

 The different areas of Varadero (Hicacos Peninsula)

 A regional map

 See also an interactive map with markers at the bottom of this page.

 The southwest end of the peninsula is the town area (a.k.a. downtown Varadero) where you’ll find most of the casas particulares and many of the cheaper hotels that are on or off the beach.
 The northeastern part is home to most of the the more luxurious and/or more recent all-inclusive beach resorts.
 A large portion of the northeast end of the peninsula is a nature preserve called Reserva Ecologica Varahicacos (3.12 sq. km / 1.20 sq. miles) where you can find an endemic forest, hiking trails and caves.

 The entire northern shoreline of the peninsula (Atlantic side) is where you’ll find the spectacular 21-km (13-mi) beach from which Varadero is most famous for.
 A fine white sand of calcareous origin covers the entire length of the northern shore (beach and seabed).
 The shallow crystal-clear waters surrounding the peninsula allow bathers to enjoy a pleasant swim.

 © Google Earth.
 In the satellite image above, you can see the location of Varadero.
 Move your mouse pointer over the markers to view the info.
-Using your mouse, you can move the image (click & drag) to see other points of interest in the region.
-Use your mouse's wheel to zoom in or out.
+Using your mouse, you can move the image (click and drag) to see other points of interest in the region.
+The mouse's wheel no longer works to zoom in or out.